volunt4s/mujoNeRF/README.md

 ### 1. Generate MuJoCo based dataset

-Firstly, run MuJoCo gui and get camera reference pose corresponding to the one side of the object using Rendering → ‘Copy camera’ button in gui
+Firstly, run MuJoCo gui and get camera reference pose corresponding to the one side of the object using Rendering → ‘Copy camera’ button in gui.

+If you copied proper camera pose to clipboard, exit gui and follow next step

 ```